infoqualitylab/JCDL-2024-triage-approach/README.md

 Code for the three approaches: the base approach, the keyword-based approach (Approach-KW), and the machine learning-based approach (Approach-ML)

 Input: decision_tree_input_data
-- citation_context_sentence.csv: sentence-level citation contexts
 - keyword_dictionary.csv: all keywords used in the keywords approach
 - LSTM_prediction_203.csv: the prediction of the citing publication propagating risks of the publication from the LSTM model, only for the sentence-level citation context from 203 publications going into stage 3
+- metadata_citation_context_para.csv: metadata for the base approach (stage 1 and stage 2) and paragraph-level citation context for
 -
 Output: decision_tree_output_data